kasi-sj/PetitAI/README.md

 <h1 align="center" id="title"> 🧠 PetitAI – Intelligent Petition Management System </h1>

 PetitAI is a full-fledged, AI-powered platform designed to streamline petition creation, processing, and management using modern web technologies, distributed systems, and machine learning.
-It brings together a user-friendly interface with robust backend services to automate the petition workflow from submission to resolution.
+It features a user-friendly interface backed by scalable services that automate the entire petition lifecycle—from submission to resolution.
+To enhance efficiency, PetitAI incorporates vector search to detect repeated grievances by comparing semantic similarities between petition content.
+This allows the system to intelligently group and prioritize similar issues, enabling quicker responses and reducing redundancy in the resolution process.

 ## 🧾 Activity Diagram
 ![petition-process-flow](https://github.com/user-attachments/assets/163d0d66-2467-42a4-8442-82ff132db4c4)